-- You need a red wine to complement a variety of foods or cuisines, such as during a potluck.
+- You’re searching for a bottle of red wine to complement various foods or cuisines, such as during a potluck.

 - You’re drinking outside on a hot day.

-- You’re looking to be generally more budget-conscious, as more merlots are grown stateside and thus tend to be more cost-effective to source.
+- You’re looking to be generally more budget-conscious, as more merlots grow stateside and thus tend to be more affordable.

 Go for a delicious bottle of cabernet sauvignon if you or your party: